sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/0000 - draft-jsonlogic.md

+TODO: add very simple examples to each of these?

 Sensible extends [JsonLogic](https://jsonlogic.com/) with custom operations.
 The following table lists these operations and where they're supported

 | Operation                                              | Validations               | Custom computation method | Postprocessor |